 The graphic container is absolutely positioned, so it will be at the very top of the parent container to start.
-The height

 will be set in JS to be 100% of the viewport.
-Adding a 3D transform reduces some janky jump stuff when going from fixed
+Adding a 3D transform reduces some janky jump stuff when going

 to absolute position.
 We add the class

 .is-fixed in the JS when the should stick, and

 .is-bottom When the graphic should unstick and lock into place when we scroll passed the section.

 Although you can put whatever you want inside the graphic container, here is a common way to add a non-fullscreen, vertically-centered chart to the mix.
 The width and height are set in JS.

 There is no necessary CSS for the text container and the steps.
 The layout can take on any size, or spacing you prefer.
 Here is a basic left-aligned approach for an example.